 Children and parents should understand the targets and should be involved in the target setting processing.
 Targets should relate to English or Maths assessments and should include the strategies to be used to overcome barriers to learning.
-In some cases targets may be linked to personal, social and emotional targets.
+In some cases targets may be linked to personal targets.